-This walk is for the energetic souls who don’t mind when life gets a bit steep.
+This walk is for the energetic souls who embrace life’s steeper bits.
 The walk will take you around three of Parkes’ significant sporting ovals – Spicer, Pioneer and NorthParkes.
 The ovals themselves are, of course, quite flat but they nestle into the side of a hill.

 The ovals are home to a variety of sporting codes and are often used for special events.
 They are now connected to the Recycled Water Main which will keep them green all year round.